MiaoE/CalorAI/README.md

 Our dataset contains 1093 labeled images across multiple food types.

+### Data Pre-processing

+Images were resized to 400×400 pixels, converted to tensors, and normalized.
+Labels were converted to multi-label one-hot encodings.
+Each image is associated with the presence of specific food items, enabling multi-label classification and calorie estimation.

 ### Dataset Split by Food Category

 | Food Category    | Total | Train | Validation | Test |